 But you don’t have to be stuck in that group forever.
-There are ways to fix your credit and join a whole new, more financially-stable group that enjoys things such as lower interest rates and cheaper insurance premiums!
+There are ways to raise your credit score and join a whole new, more financially-stable group that enjoys things such as lower interest rates and cheaper insurance premiums!

 Sound like something you want to be a part of?
 Let’s look at 8 ways you can begin to fix your credit today.

 1. Get a Copy of Your Credit Report

 Before you can begin fixing your credit score, you need to know what you’re working with.
 Pulling a copy of your credit report and learning your score will tell you exactly where you stand and what needs improving.

 You can get a free copy of your report once a year through the Fair Credit Reporting Act.
 It includes the reports from all three major credit bureaus.
 To access it, go to AnnualCreditReport.com and sign up.

 But your credit score doesn’t necessarily come with your report.
 There are several services you can go through to get a free credit score.

 One of the first things you’ll want to tackle is cleaning up any past due accounts on your credit report.
 Payment history makes up about 35% of your credit score, so getting that in good standing will make a big difference!

 Bring all past due accounts current as soon as possible.
 You can call your creditors to see about setting up a payment plan if you’re having difficulty.
 Many creditors will be willing to work with someone who’s actively trying to pay off their debt.